 It was a challenging hike and I was on the trail all by myself (which concerned me a little) but just when I reached a clearing at the top, the sun rewarded my efforts by breaking through the clouds revealing a perfect bird’s eye view of Machu Picchu way below.

 From that vantage point, I felt like I had it all to myself and it was a moment to remember.

 Read More: Machu Picchu at Last

 6. A Luxurious Stay in Torres del Paine – Patagonia, Chile

-Expert local guides led explorations within the park each day for hiking, horseback riding and wildlife spotting.
+Expert local guides led explorations within the park each day for hiking, horseback riding, and wildlife spotting.
 It was a glorious four days in arguably the world’s most incredible national park.
-The only down side?
-Long summer days of daylight made it almost impossible to sleep; I mean how do you draw the window shades on a view like that?

 7. Whale Watching in the Iceberg Graveyard – Antarctica

 It was Day 6 of my Antarctic Expedition on Round the World #8.
 We boarded a zodiac for a cruise through the “Iceberg Graveyard” at Pleneau Bay and it turned out to be my favorite afternoon of a wildly incredible trip.